gnauheinna/TicTacToe/README.md

 ## A fully functional TicTacToe project written in html, javascript, and css.
 The website is mobile response and works across browser tabs leveraging local storage

+## Visual Design

 ![Visual Design](https://github.com/gnauheinna/tictactoe/blob/main/images/tictactoe.jpg.png)

-This project includes two refactors
+This project includes two versions
-* A Vanilla Refactor of the game tictactoe
+* A Vanilla Vanilla ES6 version of the game tictactoe
-* A Typescript refactor
+* A Typescript refactor in live-ts-refactor/

 ## Tech Stack